pgc-13/hlsjs-ipfs-loader/README.md

 After including these dependencies, add your own script that hooks everything up.
 Please see [this example](examples/basic_usage.html) for more details.

+You can also [click here](https://moshisushi.github.io/ipfs_hls_example.html) to see this example in action in your browser, without checking out any code.

 NOTE: Chrome's strict security policies block the example from running locally, so you will either have to spin up a local web server to host it from (unless you want to explicitly fiddle with the policies),